PearlCxndy/Umwelt/README.md

 **Issue:** Though the current projectors lacked the quality and range required, we had intended to use curved screen projection and display on all three sides of the cube.
 We also thought of auto-rotating the cube using a servo motor via controller input, but it turned out too difficult and time-consuming.
 **Solution:** Time and technical constraints drove us to scale down to a single-side projection.
 Lieven proposed a configuration whereby we could display onto three sides, but it needed a higher-mounted projector and more work than we could have handled in our available time.
 Future expansion will take this concept into consideration.

-**3.Building Each Scene**</br>
+### 3.Building Each Scene**</br>

 After finsihing the ideation and  research phases we moved on to buiding our own individual scenes, where each of us chose one of the animals and created a scene for it.

 EVERYONE INDIVIDUALLY

-**4.Making the Digital Cube**</br>
+### 4.Making the Digital Cube**</br>

 We first constructed a virtual replica in Unity to see how the finished cube may appear and operate before building the actual one.
 This let us test concepts, play about with camera configurations, and learn how each scene might be shown interactively.
 Originally, we wanted to apply projection mapping on a revolving cube and mix all animal sequences.
 But syncing scenes, cube movement, and projection mapping brought a lot of complexity that called for a change of direction.

-**Challenges and Refinements**
+&nbsp;&nbsp;&nbsp;&nbsp;**Challenges and Refinements**
-**Issue:** We struggled how to maintain every scene dynamic while projecting maps onto a revolving cube.
+&nbsp;&nbsp;&nbsp;&nbsp;**Issue:** We struggled how to maintain every scene dynamic while projecting maps onto a revolving cube.
 Our original scheme called for rotating all scenes utilising hardware and programs.
 We tested several input techniques—mouse drag, arrow keys, encoder with Arduino—but coordinating camera angles, cube rotation, and scene transitions proved challenging—especially since every scene had distinct camera distances and prefab setups.

-**Solution:** We discovered [a tutorial on portal cameras](https://www.youtube.com/watch?v=VituktEvIY8), It provided a simpler, more efficient means of replicating every scenario on several sides of the cube.
+&nbsp;&nbsp;&nbsp;&nbsp;**Solution:** We discovered [a tutorial on portal cameras](https://www.youtube.com/watch?v=VituktEvIY8), It provided a simpler, more efficient means of replicating every scenario on several sides of the cube.
 We group five Unity cameras—one primary and one for each cube face—into a single spinning GameObject.
 We first used automatic rotation, then moved to mouse drag, arrow key input, and then Arduino included a rotational encoder.
 Serial data sent by the encoder into Unity sets Unity into rotation.
 We developed a decoy preview system—akin to a character selection screen—to manage scene transitions so users could rotate the cube and see various animal habitats.
 We also created a custom script adapting for various scene layouts by syncing camera orientation with cube rotation.
 Future projection mapping integration was put in motion by this approach, which also made the experience more participatory and immersive.

 ![digital cube](https://github.com/user-attachments/assets/c02ee90b-9308-4d7c-9fb9-3f44d70e198f)

-**5. Merging the Digital Cube with the Individual Scenes**</br>
+### 5. Merging the Digital Cube with the Individual Scenes**</br>

 Every team member worked on unique Unity sceneries connected to distinct cube faces to create our interactive experience.
 We constructed a virtual version in Unity to see the finished cube and test the interaction before construction of the actual cube started.
 The idea was to spin a digital cube linking each face to a distinct animal picture, therefore producing a smooth, immersive change.
 Like a character choosing screen, we also created a preview scene so users may explore settings before starting the real gaming.